Amieldev/InitProgramming/linux.md

 # 5,Chmod

->>The chmod command allows user to control permissions to a given file such as reading,writing and executing easily.
+>>The chmod command allows the user to control permissions to a given file such as reading,writing and executing pretty easily.
->>.e.g chmod +x program
+>>e.g chmod +x program